 Healthcare Leadership Residency Program

-In partnership with the Institute for Diversity, RWJ’s Healthcare Leadership Residency Program (HLRP) gives Master of Health Administration minority graduate students a real-world work experience.
+In partnership with the Institute for Diversity, RWJUH’s gives Master of Health Administration minority graduate students a real-world work experience.
 Interns are matched with appropriate health care facilities for a 10 week summer internship.
 A volunteer executive from the host organization provides mentoring, support and career advice during the internship.
 The Institute supports the interns, and program alumni, with leadership development education and ongoing networking and mentoring opportunities.
 The Institute staff also facilitates the match between interns and host sites and provides orientation sessions for hosts and interns and detailed program materials.
-RWJ accepts a limited number of interns each year.
+RWJUH accepts a limited number of interns each year.

-HLRP residence join a specific RWJ department for the summer and are precepted by an executive leader or a director.
+Interns join a specific RWJUH department for the summer and are precepted by an executive leader or a director.
 Each department has different needs and those needs change from one summer to the next, but the preceptors try to provide students with a broad range of learning opportunities depending on the priorities of the department for that particular year.
 Sample activities include:

 - Attending staff and/or team meetings